 Live and Learn in Alaska Initiative

-The Department of Residence Life is thrilled to announce that students who live in the Anchorage campus’s residential community will pay the equivalent of in-state tuition for both online and in-person courses taught through UAA as part of the Live and Learn in Alaska initiative.
-That is a savings of up to $566 per credit with the added benefits that come with being a part of this academically-focused and supportive community set in the beauty of the State of Alaska.
+The Live and Learn in Alaska initiative provides out-of-state and international students who choose to live on campus the opportunity to pay the equivalent of in-state tuition for both online and in-person courses taught through UAA.
+That is a savings of up to $566 per credit, or potentially more than $20,000 annually, with the added benefits that come with being a part of an academically-focused and supportive community set in the beauty of the State of Alaska.
+Visit the Financial Aid Office’s Cost of Attendance calculator for more information.

 This is just one more way students who choose to live on campus can save on the cost of college!
-This tuition assistance program is being offered in addition to the $2,000 annual General Housing Scholarship automatically being granted to all residents in the 2023-2024 academic year.
 UA Scholars and students in the University Honors College can save even more with the Academic Honors Housing Scholarship valued at $1,500 annually.

 Eligibility